Skip to content

 Does Sitting near your Manager Improve Engagement?

-We also looked at whether employees score higher when they sit at the same location as their immediate manager.
+We looked at whether employees score higher when they sit at the same location as their manager.
+They do not.
+Not systematically.

 Once we account for organizational and demographic differences, manager proximity does not consistently improve engagement.
 In some cases, the pattern even moves in the opposite direction.